istrebitel-1/MDI-app-Cs/README.md

 To edit project you need to install **Microsoft Visual Studio**, template **Windows Forms App (.NET Framework)** and **.NET Framework v 7.4.2**.
 Then just open `MDIapp.sln`

+## What app can do? ##

+This app can create and edit hierarchical structures, save it to `.xml` and open from created one